 Reporting on potential VMEs in the WECAFC area

-Dr. Raymon van Anrooy presented the draft document on potential VME areas within the WECAFC area that was developed based on available bathymetric information and supported by surveys and studies when available.
-These areas are supported by the criteria given in the FAO deep-sea fisheries Guidelines for VMEs known or likely to occur.
+Dr Raymon van Anrooy presented the draft document on potential VME areas within the WECAFC area that was developed based on available bathymetric information and supported by surveys and studies when available.
+These areas are supported by the criteria given in the FAO Deep-sea Fisheries Guidelines for VMEs known or likely to occur.

-There was also discussion on the overall mandate on proposing VME areas, and the opinion of the workshop was that it could identify areas that satisfy the criteria in the FAO deep-sea Fisheries Guidelines for potential VMEs, describe the scientific process used for this, and to make recommendations on these delineated areas to the WECAFC Commission for review and adoption.
+There was also discussion on the overall mandate on proposing VME areas, and the opinion of the workshop was that it could identify areas that satisfy the criteria in the FAO Deep-sea Fisheries Guidelines for potential VMEs, describe the scientific process used for this, and make recommendations on these delineated areas to the WECAFC Commission for review and adoption.
 However, while management recommendations can be provided by WECAFC, these recommendations are non-binding.
 This means that the implementation of management recommendations is outside of the remit of WECAFC and remains within the domain of member States and flag States fishing in the WECAFC ABNJ.

-Following the discussions and amendments to the presented draft document, the areas described as potential VMEs and the justifications as to why they fit the criteria, are provided in Appendix D.
+Following the discussions and amendments to the presented draft document, the areas described as potential VMEs, and the justifications as to why they fit the criteria, are provided in Appendix 4.

 Drafting recommendations for WECAFC

-Draft recommendations, based on discussions held during this workshop, were prepared by the WECAFC Secretariat and presented to the participants for discussion by Dr. Raymon van Anrooy.
-The participants then discussed these recommendations and the necessary revisions were made.
-The Working Group endorsed recommendations to the sixteenth session of WECAFC, which will be reviewed by the WECAFC Scientific Advisory Group (SAG), are given in Appendix E.
+Draft recommendations, based on discussions held during this workshop, were prepared by the WECAFC Secretariat and presented to the participants for discussion by Dr Raymon van Anrooy.
+The participants then discussed these recommendations, and the necessary revisions were made.
+The Working Group endorsed recommendations to the sixteenth session of WECAFC, which will be reviewed by the WECAFC Scientific Advisory Group (SAG).
+These are given in Appendix 5.

-Update of the Working Group terms of reference
+Update of the terms of reference of the Working Group

-The terms of reference of the Working Group on the Management of Deep Sea Fisheries was presented to the participants by Dr. Raymon van Anrooy for discussion.
-The updated terms of reference that will be submitted to the sixteenth session of WECAFC are given in Appendix F. The Working Group welcomed with appreciation the offer by Dr. Jorge Paramo (Colombia) to act as convener for the work of the Working Group over the period 2014 – 2017.
+Dr Raymon van Anrooy presented the terms of reference of the Working Group on the Management of Deep Sea Fisheries to the participants for discussion.
+The updated terms of reference that will be submitted to the sixteenth session of WECAFC are given in Appendix 6.
+The Working Group welcomed with appreciation the offer by Dr Jorge Paramo (Colombia) to act as convener for the work of the Working Group for the period 2014 –17.

 Other business